openfoodfacts/recipe-estimator/README.md

 ### Ingredients

-The original ingredients map will be returned with additional percent_estimate2 field and a nutrients map with the expected nutrient values in g per 100 g/ml of that ingredient.
+The original ingredients map will be returned with additional proportion field and a nutrients map with the expected nutrient values in g per 100 g/ml of that ingredient.

 ### Recipe Estimator